hth313/OS4/doc/buffer.rst

 small detail.

-The sizes are in the buffer header, but as they is a little shortage of room, two of the sizes are single nibble and the reamining two uses two nibbles.
+The sizes are in the buffer header, but as they is a little shortage of room, two of the sizes are single nibble while the remaining uses two nibbles.
 These have been chosen so that the two smaller ones are less likely to need a lot of registers.